 Dairy products also fall into the complete protein source category.
 If your body tolerates dairy, this means milk and cheese hit the mark.
 (While grass-fed ghee and butter do not, they are still quality fats to incorporate into your diet.)

-For those following a vegan diet, complete plant proteins, like quinoa, are critical.
-You can feed your body the essential amino acids it needs via lentils (and other legumes, like peanut butter), but they must be paired with whole grains in order to form complete proteins.
+For those following a vegan diet, complete plant proteins like quinoa, are critical.
+You can feed your body the essential amino acids it needs via lentils (and other legumes, like peanut butter), but they must be paired with whole grains to form complete proteins.
 Vegans can also nourish their bodies with hummus made of protein-rich chickpeas.
 And, while soy products (like edamame and tempeh) are technically complete proteins, keep in mind that soy, along with beans and legumes, are not considered Bulletproof Diet-friendly.